1980 San Diego Chargers season: Week 11: vs. Kansas City Chiefs

 Benirschke missed a 43-yard field goal midway through the opening quarter.
-Later, a 30-yard punt by Partridge set Kansas City up at the Chargers 46, and they scored five plays later.
+Later, a 30-yard punt by Partridge set Kansas City up at the Chargers 46-yard line, and they scored five plays later.
 On the following drive Benirschke missed again, this time from 35 yards out.
-Soon afterwards, Chiefs quarterback Steve Fuller was sacked by Lowe, forcing a fumble that Johnson recovered at the Kansas City 21.
+Soon afterwards, Chiefs quarterback Steve Fuller was sacked by Lowe, forcing a fumble that Johnson recovered at the Kansas City 21-yard line.
 Mike Thomas scored five plays later, though a failed extra point kept the Chargers behind.
-San Diego reached a 3rd and 9 at the Chiefs 23 later in the half, but Fouts was intercepted in the end zone.
+San Diego reached a 3rd and 9 at the Chiefs 23-yard line later in the half, but Fouts was intercepted in the end zone.
 Kansas City also crossed midfield, but were stopped by Johnson's 3rd-down sack and led 7–6 at halftime.

 Fouts completed 5 of 6 passes for 64 yards on the first Chargers drive of the second half, leading to Thomas' second touchdown.
 The next two Kansas City drives ended in fumbles, forced by Jones and Shaw and recovered by Young and Buchanon.
 Benirschke failed on field goal attempts after both turnovers (one miss and one block), giving him six consecutive failures over the past two games.
 After forcing a punt, San Diego ran eight times on a 10-play drive, with Clarence Williams scoring an insurance touchdown 6:21 from time.

 Kansas City never crossed the Chargers 45 after their early scoring drive; San Diego picked up 30 first downs to 10 by the Chiefs.
 The San Diego defense sacked Fuller five times (Jones had two of them), and forced six fumbles, three of which the Chargers recovered.